openmediavault/openmediavault-docs/installation/on_debian.rst

 You can install |omv| on an existing Debian installation as well.

 .. note::
     The installation of |omv| will be denied if a graphical desktop environment is detected.

 .. note::
-    |omv| does not import any existing settings of your system, except for network and time related settings.
+    |omv| does not import any existing settings of your system, except
+    for network and time related settings.
+Existing settings will be overwritten if the service is managed by |omv|.
+Please reconfigure these services via the |webui|.

 To do so, simply install the system using the `Debian netinst images
 <https://www.debian.org/CD/netinst/>`_.
 After that apply the commands below.